 To restore the marsh at Jesuit Bend, Louisiana, RS and Great Lakes Dredge and Dock removed enough sand from the Mississippi River to pile a football field over 1,000 feet high.
 We spread it three feet deep over 247 acres.

 Since 2000, RS has planted more than 97 species of locally-sourced native conservation trees.

 Our mitigation banks and restoration properties include more 100,000 acres at 80 locations.
 All our projects are available to see with a click below.

 Restoration Systems is the most experienced mitigation banker in the United States.
 We were there at the birth of mitigation banking in Congress in the early '90s and have maintained influence in every national policy decision and business practice improvement in the ecological restoration industry since that time.
-Based on this experience, we have grown to provide a number of services and products to create large-scale ecological improvements.
+Based on this experience, RS has grown to provide a number of services and products to create large-scale ecological improvements.

 Our greatest pride, however, remains our long track record and deep experience in stream and wetland mitigation projects.
 Our first projects are now thriving as diverse canopied wetland forests and mature stream systems.
 We continue to care for restoration projects entering their 4th decade of regulatory success and landowner satisfaction.